jorisvink/libkyrka/README.md

 Just like sanctum, libkyrka comes with different compile-time selectable backends for the cryptographic primitives.
+See
-See [https://github.com/jorisvink/sanctum/blob/master/docs/building.md](docs/building.md) in the sanctum repo for more information.
+<a href="https://github.com/jorisvink/sanctum/blob/master/docs/building.md">docs/building.md</a> in the sanctum repo for more information.

 Libkyrka also comes with a python module that can be built given that you have the right python3 dev stuff on your machine: